 Sweet Potato Filling

 - Dock the top of the sweet potatoes a few times with a fork then bake at 375℉/190℃ for about an hour until soft and tender.
-When the potatoes are almost done in the oven, make the brown butter.
+When the potatoes are almost done in the oven, make the brown butter.1 cup purple sweet potato

 - Over medium heat, add the unsalted butter into a saucepan and allow to melt and bubble.
-Swirl occasionally until you see that the milk solids on the bottom of the pan have started to become golden brown.
+Stir occasionally, scraping the bottoms and sides, until you see that the milk solids on the bottom of the pan have started to become golden brown.
 It will also start to become incredibly fragrant and nutty.
-Once ready, pour the butter into a heat proof bowl and set aside.
+Pour the butter into a heat proof bowl and set aside.½ cup + 2 tablespoons unsalted butter

 - Remove the potatoes from the oven and allow to cool until you are able to handle them.
-Scoop all flesh out of the skins and using a potato ricer or a fork, mash the sweet potatoes until they are as smooth as you can get them.
-You can also pass them through a sieve to get a super smooth consistency.
+Scoop all flesh out of the skins mash with a fork, or puree in a food processor to get it super smooth.
+Pass through a fine mesh sieve to remove any fibrous pieces, if desired.

-- Once the potatoes are ready, combine the mashed sweet potatoes, brown butter, heavy cream, milk, brown sugar, beaten eggs, cinnamon, nutmeg, ginger, salt and vanilla into a large bowl and whisk until completely combined.
+- Once the potatoes are ready, combine the sweet potatoes, brown butter, heavy cream, milk, brown sugar, eggs, cinnamon, nutmeg, ginger, salt and vanilla into a large bowl and whisk until completely combined.½ cup + 2 tablespoons unsalted butter, ½ cup heavy whipping cream, ¼ cup whole milk, ¾ cup light brown sugar, 2 large eggs, ½ teaspoon ground cinnamon, ½ teaspoon ground nutmeg, ¼ teaspoon ground ginger, ¼ teaspoon kosher salt, 1 teaspoon vanilla paste or extract

 - Remove the pie to a wire rack to cool for 2 hours, then place in the fridge for 2 more hours before making the meringue topping.
-If you add the meringue before it is completely cool, it will melt and ooze off.
+Adding the meringue before it is completely cool will make it melt and ooze off.

 - Fill a saucepan with about two inches of water and turn to high heat.
 Add a heat proof bowl over top that fits securely.
 You don’t want any of the water touching the bottom of the bowl.

 - To the bowl, add the egg whites, sugar, and salt and whisk to combine.
 Continue lightly whisking until the mixture is rather warm and the sugar granules have dissolved.
 Check this by rubbing your fingers together in the mixture.
-If you can still feel sugar granules, continue cooking.
+If you can still feel sugar granules, continue cooking.3 large egg whites, ¾ cup granulated sugar, ⅛ teaspoon kosher salt

 - One the mixture is ready, add it to the bowl of a stand mixer fitted with the whisk attachment and whip on medium speed for about a minute.
 Add the vanilla, then turn to high speed and whip until stiff peaks form and the meringue gets caught in the middle of the whisk.
-The peak of the meringue should stand up to a point when you pull the whisk out.
+The peak of the meringue should stand up to a point when you pull the whisk out.2 teaspoons vanilla paste or extract

 - Add all of the meringue to the center of the pie, and add swoops using a spoon or spatula.
 Use a blow torch to brown the meringue to your liking.
 You can also pop it into the oven under high broil to get a bit of browning, but a torch it a much easier way to get even coverage.